BUTTON-experiment/BUTTON-RAT2/add_to_rat2/README.md

 **Place in** `src/geo/include/RAT`:
 EncapsulatedPMTConstruction.hh,
-GeoLiner.hh,
-GeoLinerHex.hh

 Once in place simply run `make`

+The liner files are no longer part of the rat-pac core, they have been moved to `BUTTON-RAT2/src`.